09 Oct Saint Louis Bertrand, Confessor

 Today is the feast day of Saint Louis Bertrand, Ora pro nobis.

 Saint Louis was born at Valencia, Spain, 1 Jan., 1526.
-His patents were Juan Bertrand and Juana Angela Exarch.
+His parents were Juan Bertrand and Juana Angela Exarch.
 He was the oldest of the eight children of his good Christian parents.

 Saint Louis Bertrand was exceptionally pious as a child, reciting daily the Office of Our Lady and attending different churches in order to conceal from the knowledge of others his frequent reception of the Holy Eucharist.
 He was received into Saint Dominic’s order when nineteen years old and was ordained before he was twenty-two.
 By the practice of outstanding virtue, self-denial and penance, he furnished for his novices a perfect model for their imitation.